graan dorsen boerenbondsmuseum

 • Regular entrance fees

 In August, the corn was removed from the field and laid out to dry on the mite.
-And on Sunday, October 6, this corn is threshed in the field and on the threshing mountain.
+And on Sunday, October 5, this corn will be threshed in the field and on the threshing heap.
+The farmers had to work hard to earn an honest living.
+But to bake that sandwich, grain is needed, which used to be beaten out of the ears with a flail after the harvest.
+That’s threshing.

 Contact